Team roles

 </Info>

-First, make sure that schedules are owned by the correct team:
+First, make sure the schedule is owned by the right team:

 <Frame caption="Configuring which team owns a schedule">